The definitive guide to M14 profiling tools

 That’s the three most common questions we get asked.
 Each will be addressed below with a bit more information to help you figure out if one of these tools is what you’re looking for.

-You can use these profiles on more dense products such as granite, basalt or porcelain.
+Whilst these profiles can be used on more dense products such as granite, basalt or porcelain.
 The useful lifespan reduces substantially the more dense the product.

 This is a heavier duty version of profiling tool.
 The cutting head is a sintered matrix of diamond much like the cutting edge of a diamond blade.
 It is more aggressive, longer lasting and much more suited to heavy duty applications and dense or abrasive products.
 It also cuts much quicker than the vacuum brazed product.